stumpylog/cadence-sensor-display/README.md

 The first order of business is to locate the cadence sensor.
 During `SCAN_DEVICES` the BLE scan is started with a callback registered for the completion of the scan.

+The scan will run at most 10 times, for 30 seconds per scan.

 If the scan has happened 10 or fewer times, the state will transition to `SCAN_RUNNING`.

 If the scan has happened 11 or more times, the state will transition to `ABORT_NOTIFY`.